Megamouth shark: Taxonomy and evolution

-The first megamouth shark was captured on November 15, 1976, about 25 miles northeast of Kahuku, Hawaii, when it became entangled in the sea anchor of United States Navy ship AFB-14 at a depth of about 165 m (541 ft).
+The first megamouth shark was captured on November 15, 1976, about 25 miles northeast of Kahuku, Hawaii, when it became entangled in the sea anchor of United States Navy research vessel AFB-14 of the Naval Undersea Center at a depth of about 165 m (541 ft).
 The species was identified as a new species and in its own family, Megachasmidae.
 Fossil records suggest that the species existed about 36 million years ago, while molecular studies date the species back further, as far back as 100 million years.
-Examination of the 4.5 m, 750 kg specimen by Leighton Taylor showed it to be an entirely unknown type of shark, making it – along with the coelacanth – one of the more sensational discoveries in 20th-century ichthyology.
+Examination of the 4.5 m, 750 kg specimen by Leigthon Taylor showed it to be an entirely unknown type of shark, making it – along with the coelacanth – one of the more sensational discoveries in 20th-century ichthyology.
 The pectoral fin of the megamouth shark was studied, along with its skeletal and muscular system, to show its phylogenetic relationship to the other two planktivorous sharks.